These lovely poems grew out of the Hewnoaks Poetry Workshop in July, 2015.

 by Ardelle Foss

-She had two and warmed them, with her mate, into hatching.
+She had two and warmed them, with her mate, to hatch.

-to later explode in elements of shock and stench.
+Yet one did not, left behind to explode in shock and stench.

 by Yasmin Azel

 of taking one last look

 It was never sure it wanted to leave

 You make me deep, they willed

 holding on with ropes of river

 and strings of brook